OCT-FPGA/Vitis-Tutorials-U280/FINN/tfc_end2end_example.md

 Before you start remote execution, make sure that you perform the following steps on the Cloudlab computer.

-Append the public key you previously generated in MOC into ~/.ssh/authorized_keys if you haven't done so already.
+Append the public key you previously generated (id_rsa.pub) in MOC into ~/.ssh/authorized_keys if you haven't done so already.

 <!---### Install bitstring
 ```bash